| |

 Can I use regular pasta instead of zucchini noodles?

-How do I keep zucchini noodles from getting soggy?
+How do you keep chicken zucchini pasta from getting watery?

 Grab your Free copy